 Also known as Trail #9, and formerly called the Harney Peak trail (map), the Black Elk Peak trail is a moderate, seven-mile stroll into the heart of the Black Hills.
 While steep at the top, there is nothing terribly dynamic to dissuade those motivated enough to make the journey.

 The trailhead is found on the east side of Sylvan Lake.
 Admission to the State Park is $20 for a one week pass.
 Drive through the gate and approach the lake, then follow the road around the right side and park in the loop near the swimming/picnic area.
-Look for the trailhead sign near the small bathroom.
+Look for the Black Elk Peak trailhead sign near the bathroom.

 If there is a more perfect place to begin (and end) a hike, we haven’t found it.
 Sylvan Lake is a real gem.
 Placid yet rugged, with a breathtaking backdrop, the lake offers kayaking, cliff jumping, swiming, and other activities, which makes it a fine destination all on its own.